Book an Appointment

 Diabetes is an endocrine disease, a common symptom of which is the release of large amounts of urine, leading to dehydration.
 Hence, the name of the different types – from the Greek “diabetes” is translated: “flows, flows out.”
 The causes of the diseases vary, but the complications are dangerous and, in many ways, similar.
 Diabetes’s early signs and symptoms may emerge in the mouth.
 Monitoring your dental health can, therefore, enable early diagnosis and treatment.

-• Type 1 diabetes is diagnosed in every tenth case of detection.
+• Type 1 diabetes: It is diagnosed in every tenth case of detection.
 This is an autoimmune disease in which the immune system damages the pancreas, preventing the body from producing insulin to remove glucose from the blood.

-• Type 2 diabetes is a form in which the insulin produced is not accepted by the body, and the removal of glucose from the blood is impaired.
+• Type 2 diabetes: It is a form in which the insulin produced is not accepted by the body, and the removal of glucose from the blood is impaired.
 Errors in nutrition, excess weight, inactive lifestyle, and heredity play an essential role in development.

 • Gestational Diabetes: This condition affects certain women during the fifth month of pregnancy and usually goes away after delivery.
 It happens when placental chemicals that assist the fetus develop inhibit the action of insulin, causing blood sugar levels to rise.
 It is frequently controlled by a decent nutritious diet and regular exercise, although the mother may require insulin as well.